vuikit/vuikit/README.md

 yarn run build
 ```

-## Custom UIkit Themes
+## UIkit Themes

-You can use UIkit custom themes out of a box with few exceptions you should be aware of.
+You can use UIkit themes out of a box with few exceptions you should be aware of.
+For those a [custom theme](https://getuikit.com/docs/documentation_create-a-theme.html) is required adding the following workarounds.

 ### Modal